UG vs GmbH: a comparison of legal forms

 When deciding on a business account, founders and entrepreneurs should consider the following aspects:

-- Costs and fees: monthly account charges, transaction costs, and additional services overview
+• Costs and fees: monthly account charges and additional service fees

-- Security: SSL encryption, two-factor authentication, and deposit protection
+• Security: SSL encryption, two-factor authentication, data protection standards

-- Additional features: services such as Visa cards, access restrictions for team members, or support with tax filings
+• Additional features: services such as Visa cards, access limitations for team members, or support with tax filings

 Considering these criteria will help you find a business account that optimally fits the needs of your UG or GmbH and makes daily financial management significantly easier.